vaisakhsasikumar/Personal-Blog/about.md

 Hi, I am Vaishakh.

 Full-stack developer with 4+ years of hands-on experience designing, developing, and implementing applications and solutions using a range of technologies and programming languages.
 Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a Full-stack developer.
 # Current Employment

 -   SAS Research and Development
     • Designed a single-page application following Agile practices.

     • Worked on creation of custom Docker container images and integration of Spring boot application.

     • Identified multiple security issues during the Bug Bounty program.

     • Developed an Angular 6 application with HTML5, SASS , and Typescript.

     • Used Protractor to perform E2E testing for Angular Application

     • Setup Continuous Integration with Jenkins to set up smooth workflows.

     • Programmed data transformer for converting data and fed into Queue using Camel.

     • Extensively used MVC, Factory, Delegate , and Singleton design patterns.

     • Implemented Cucumber for behavioral testing of application

 -   Tata Consultancy Services R&D
     • Primarily responsible for the development and maintenance of a Java-based Web application.

     • Prepare documentation and work with the domain team for production deployment and data migration.

     • Authored feature approach and usage documentation and Created Sprint Plans.

     • Redesigned data migration strategies to perform the migration.

-    • Introduced batch processing to optimize memory utilization in the existing implementation.
+    • Introduced batch processing to optimize memory utilization in the existing implementation

     • Devised and Implemented cloud migration strategy for Container services in Azure cloud and AWS

 # Education